harshdev-7275/findit/Readme.md

 > * In Findit, we can search any thing.
 > * Findit extract the information from reddit api.
 You can access the website by clicking [here](https://findit01.netlify.app/).
+>* To open the website you have to allow insecure content.
+Because on scraping data , it gives error

 ## Desktop View